 An estimate of 31-71 µm of T was obtained for this approach.

-The second approach [2] estimate T based on the magnification (m) of image.
+The second approach [2] estimates T based on the magnification (m) of image.
 With the knowledge of the sensor pixel size and the actual size of the nauplius, we calculated m from the ratio of image size on camera sensor to object size.
 T was calculated as: